grapestone5321/Kaggle-Reading-Group/README.md

 ### Probing Neural Network Comprehension of Natural Language Arguments (Part 2) | Kaggle

+BERT (which we read the paper for earlier) has had really impressive success on a number of NLP tasks... but how well is it really capturing the structures of natural language?

 ### Weight Agnostic Neural Networks (Part 2) | Kaggle